nextflow-io/nextflow/docs/operator.md

 `buffer( openingCondition, closingCondition )`

 : Creates a new subset when `openingCondition` is satisfied and emits the subset when is `closingCondition` is satisfied.
-The opening and closing conditions can each be a literal value, a {ref}`regular expression <script-regexp>`, a type qualifier (i.e. Java class), or a boolean predicate.
+The opening and closing conditions can each be a literal value, a [regular expression ](script-regexp), a type qualifier (i.e. Java class), or a boolean predicate.
 For example:

   ```{literalinclude} snippets/buffer-with-opening-closing.nf
   :language: groovy